COS418F18/assignments_template/setup.md

 courselab:~$ go version
 go version go1.8.3 linux/amd64</pre>

-We only support the below methods for using Go.
+We only support the above methods for using Go.
 For help with courselab servers see <a href="https://csguide.cs.princeton.edu/resources/courselab">here</a>.
 </p>

 <h3>Manual for Various OSes</h3>